Updated: 12/14/2021 | Maui Travel Guide

 - Fish Market Maui – Try the Ahi sandwich and fried fish tacos.
 We loved everything here.
 It’s also next door to the Okazuya deli.
 Take out only.

 - Aloha Mixed Plate – Great place for breakfast.
-Get the Loco Moco (they make the fried rice with the slow-cooked underground Kahlua pork from the luau the night before).
+Get the Loco Moco (they make their fried rice with the slow-cooked underground Kahlua pork from the luau the night before).
 You’ll also get some great beach views.

 - Sansei – Come here for some of the best sushi!
 Call and check if they do early bird specials.
 The one in Kona does 50% off from 5 to 6 pm.

 - Leilani’s on the Beach – They have THE BEST fish tacos here.
 The Caesar salad was also super delicious.
+You’ll also get an amazing view of the ocean from their patio.

 - Leoda’s Kitchen – Come here for amazing pies & good sandwiches.
+We personally prefer their savory pies over their sweet ones.
+But both are still good!

 - Hula Grill – Good for both lunch, dinner, and happy hour!
 We prefer the dining room to the bar menu for dinner.

 - Lahaina Grill – I dream of the seared ahi with vanilla rice!
+It’s so delicious and affordable.

 Places to Drink

 - Mala Ocean Tavern – Enjoy craft cocktails on their oceanfront patio.
+Hearing the waves crashing against the shore is super relaxing.

 - Mama’s Fish House – They bring drinks to your table in a shaker.
 Great photo opportunity!